Bilalh/old-website-bilalh.github.com/_posts/2011-12-20-mplayer-osx-extended.md

 ### File Types Information ###

-I added information about movies.
+I added type information about movies as shown below.
 This gives the user more info when looking at video/audio  files in Finder.
 ![Filetypes](/images/projects/MPlayer-OSX-Extended/Filetypes.png)

 ### Media Keys ###
-Support for media keys (F7, F8, F9) on mac keyboards has been added.
+Support for media keys (F7, F8, F9) on Apple keyboards has been added.

 | Key              | Function          |
 | ---------------- | ----------------- |